who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 What **dont** we know:

-- How can we access the data contained in **sequencing_summary.txt**
+- How can we access the data contained in **sequencing_summary.txt**.

 - How do we interpret this data?

-Now, back to work!!
+Now, back to work!

 ## 6. Take a run summary file and extract QC data

 Many tools for run QC have been developed by the Nanopore sequening community.
-We will now learn how to use one of these tools!
+We will now learn how to use one of them!

 Before we begin, lets change directory.